 - Follow up in writing (SMS or email).

-- File a police report—it’s often required by banks and regulators.
+- File a police report as it’s often required by banks and regulators.

 If you’re a NowNow POS agent, you can report cases directly to their fraud desk via email.